ph4ntonn/Stowaway/README_EN.md

 These two parameters are quite special and can be only used on the agent side.
 For details, please check the port reuse mechanism below

+#### --cs
+This parameter can be used on agent, can be used both under active && passive mode This parameter is aim to solve the problem of garbled characters between different platforms.
+When the user runs the agent on a platform whose console is encoded as gbk (such as Windows in general) and meanwhile the admin is running on a platform whose console is encoded as utf-8 , please be sure to set this parameter as 'gbk'
+- Windows: ```./stowaway_agent -c 127.0.0.1:9999 -s 123 --cs gbk```
 ## Port reuse

   Now Stowaway provide two port reuse functions:One is based on SO_REUSEPORT/SO_REUSEADDR features and the other is base on IPTABLES features